isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

   </li>
 <li>
     <input type="checkbox" id="accordion6">
-    <label for="accordion6"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Customers are required to scan the merchant’s QR Code to make payment on some of the other e-payment platforms.
-Why are merchants required to scan the customer’s voucher QR code for the CDC Vouchers Scheme instead? </span></label>
+    <label for="accordion6"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">On some other e-payment platforms, the customers scan the merchant's QR code to make payment.
+For the CDC Vouchers Scheme, why must merchants scan the customer's voucher QR codee instead? </span></label>
     <div>
  			<p>CDCs in partnership with Open Government Products, GovTech, had previously tested the model in which the customer scans the merchant’s QR.
 While this is technically possible, we identified it would come with the following drawbacks:</p>
 <p>